HOME > Prospective Students > Tuition Fees

 (b)

-• A student whose guardian (if the student is an adult, the main income earner providing for the household or the student themselves, hereafter the same) is not paying income tax according to the Income Tax Act
+• Students whose guardian (if the student is an adult, then the main income earner providing for the household or the student themselves; hereafter the same for “guardian” below) is not paying income tax according to the Income Tax Act

-• A student whose guardian is not paying municipal tax or is only paying on a per capita basis
+• Students whose guardian does not pay municipal tax, or is only paying on a per capita basis

-• A student whose guardian is exempt from paying National Pension premiums
+• Students whose guardian is exempt from paying National Pension premiums

-• A student whose household includes someone relying on the household finances who is eligible for the childcare allowance
+• Students whose household includes someone relying on the household finances who is eligible for the childcare allowance

-• A student whose household includes someone relying on the household finances who receives school expense subsidies
+• Students whose household includes someone relying on the household finances who receives school expense subsidies

-3. A student in a household that has experienced a disaster and who corresponds to one of the following
+3. Students in a household that has experienced a disaster and who corresponds to one of the following

-• A student whose guardian is exempt from income tax due to a disaster
+• Students whose guardian is exempt from income tax due to a disaster

-• A student whose guardian is exempt from prefectural tax due to a disaster
+• Students whose guardian is exempt from prefectural tax due to a disaster

-• A student whose guardian would find it difficult to pay tuition fees due to their house being washed away, completely destroyed, partially destroyed, completely burnt down, partially burnt down or flooded to above floor level
+• Students whose guardian would find it unfeasible to pay tuition fees due to their house being washed away, completely destroyed, partially destroyed, completely burnt down, partially burnt down, or flooded to above floor level

 Six months or one year (from the semester following the semester during which the application is received, to the end of that university year)

-Thus, if you wish the exemption to apply from the first semester, you must apply before the start of the first semester each year.
-Application form submission due dates will be notified on the notice boards.
+Thus, students who desire an exemption starting from the first semester must apply before the start of the first semester of each year.
+Application form submission due dates will be posted on the noticeboards.

-Please note that for new students only, the exemption will apply from the first semester of enrollment if the application form is submitted and received by the 15th of April.
+Please note that for new students only, the exemption will apply from the first semester of enrollment if the application form is submitted and received by April 15.

-• If it is discovered that the application form or the accompanying documents were falsified or the exemption is being given under fraudulent circumstances
+• If it is discovered that the application form or the accompanying documents were falsified, or the exemption was otherwise given under fraudulent circumstances

 • If the student declines the exemption